caranicas/ThreeJS-Boilerplate/README.md

 ThreeJS-Boilerplate
 ===================

-Starting point for Three JS App with backbone for some framing and gulp for a build system.
+Starting point for Three JS App.

+- Backbone for framing
+- Browserify for nice modules.
+- Gulp for fast builds
+- Coffee for clean code